 Have you ever wondered what a fat loss expert and bodybuilder like Tom Venuto has in his kitchen?
 Does he have ice cream hidden in his freezer? 🙂 What's in his kitchen cupboards?
 What appliances does Tom use to create his tasty (and waist-line friendly) 'Burn The...read more

 A news media feeding frenzy erupted recently when a new diet study broke in the New England Journal of Medicine...
 Almost all the reporters got it wrong, wrong 'WRONG!'
 So did most of the gloating low carb forumites and bloggers.
 Come to think of, almost everyone...read more

 The number one reason for failure in losing body fat is the lack of clearly defined, written goals.
 Here are the steps to achieving your fitness goals: STEP 1.
-Set Inspiring, Detailed & Specific Goals Don't say things like I want to lose weight and have more...read more
+Set Inspiring, Detailed & Specific Goals Don't say things like I want to lose weight and have more energy,...read more